jamieroche1987/Camberley-Karting/TESTING.md

 3. Click on one of the karting Packages

 Expected:
-- A list of services is displayed
+- A list of karting packages is displayed
 - Clicking on a service will display a modal with more information including:
     - Service name
     - Cost